Travel Photography Tips: Improve Your Photos in 2026

 Example of my saved places on Google Maps

 After arriving at a location I’ll check the weather and go over my locations.
-With that information I can figure out which are best for sunset or sunset based on their orientation.
+With that information I can figure out which are best for sunrise or sunset based on their orientation.

 3. Travel Light